hachristina/Project2/README.md

 After establishing the baseline, I built a pipeline with Scaler, PCA, and KNN.
 After fitting to my training set, I printed the evaluation metrics:

-KNN Training RMSE: 0.5608036294897725
+KNN Training RMSE: 0.571496151629592
-KNN Testing RMSE: 0.6905462130483996
+KNN Testing RMSE: 0.7003582662754724

-KNN Training R2: 0.6412607033888489
+KNN Training R2: 0.627450537276609
-KNN Testing R2: 0.45428483858295043
+KNN Testing R2: 0.4386663960088468

-Because these scores weren't very accurate, I decided to also try a model using Random Forest.
+Because these scores weren't very accurate, I decided to also try a model using Linear Regression and Random Forest.
-This yielded the following metrics:
+These models yielded the following metrics:

+LinReg Training RMSE: 0.6522592177142857
+LinReg Testing RMSE: 0.6825993951229261

+LinReg Training R2: 0.5147139901189632
+LinReg Testing R2: 0.46677276637478904

-RF Training RMSE: 0.21568266214947515
+RF Training RMSE: 0.22302074912324923
-RF Testing RMSE: 0.5796058835347317
+RF Testing RMSE: 0.5977688973509652

-RF Training R2: 0.946937489740062
+RF Training R2: 0.9432654177473786
-RF Testing R2: 0.6155444855980565
+RF Testing R2: 0.5910717134751065

-Because the RF R2 scores were higher than those of the KNN model, I chose to hypertune the RF model to increase the R2 scores.
+Because the RF R2 scores were higher than those of the KNN and Linear Regression models, I chose to hypertune the RF model to increase the R2 scores.

 I selected different ranges to test within the random forest hyperparameters: max depth, n estimators, and min samples split.
-I used GridSearch to determine the best hyperparameters.
-I then tested the gridsearch model, but the run time exceded two hours without results.
+The hypertuned RF model yielded the following metrics:
+Tuned RF Training RMSE: 0.23146967953106967
+Tuned RF Testing RMSE: 0.5943560121053459

+Tuned RF Training R2: 0.9388853200706702
+Tuned RF Testing R2: 0.595727831414443

-For now, I am using the Random Forest model as my production model as it performed better than the KNN model.
-This model also yielded a lower RSME score than the baseline model created using the target feature mean, which indicates that the Random Forest model provides more accurate predictions.
-I will continue to attempt to better tune the parameters to improve the RMSE and R2 scores.
+The metrics are slightly better than the default model.
+This model explains roughly 60% of variance in the data and provides predictions that are roughly .59 off from the actual average game ratings.
+While these may not seem like ideal test scores, the model does yield a lower RSME score than the baseline model created using the target feature mean, which indicates that the Random Forest model provides more accurate predictions than if a model just predicted the dataset's mean rating for each game.

+I attempted to identify which features are the most important in the model, but ran into errors.
+My next steps for this project would be to understand and correct the errors so that I could drop the least important features to improve the model as well as provide recommendations to game creators for which features to consider most to achieve high game ratings.